alfonsof/aws-python-examples/awslambdahello2/README.md

   The content of `lambda_function.py` file.

-* Create and configure a Test event:
+* Create and configure a Test event.

   Input file content: